rheflink/teaser/README.md

-# teaser
+# Rhef

-Pre-launch landing page
+> Something awesome is on the way

+This repository hosts the rhef.link landing website.